Dole97/VSD-Sky130-OpenLANE-Workshop/README.md

 Floorplanning - Placing the core and die happens in this stage.
 Also Power Distribution Network is generated in this stage.

 Placement Stage - In the placement stage the positions of standard cells get fixed.
-Placement in OpneLANE happens in two stages: 1.Global Placement - Optimization is the main criteria here.
+Placement in OpenLANE happens in two stages:

+ 1.Global Placement - Optimization is the main criteria here.
 Optimize by reducing wire length by reducing Half perimeter wire length(HPWL).
-It is not legal placement i.e standard cells in rows might overlap 2.Detailed Placement - Legalization is the main criteria here.
+It is not legal placement i.e standard cells in rows might overlap

+ 2.Detailed Placement - Legalization is the main criteria here.

-Clock Tree Synthesis - This stage works towards building a clock distribution network that whose role is to deliver the clock to all associated sequential elements prresent in the design.
+Clock Tree Synthesis - This stage works towards building a clock distribution network that whose role is to deliver the clock to all associated sequential elements present in the design.

 Routing - This stage implements the interconnect system between standard cells in the design and minimizes DRC errors.